hanyslmm/arabic-hall-booking-system-21/SYSTEMATIC_DEVELOPMENT_METHODOLOGY.md

    - For every increment, create a feature branch: `feature/<short-task-name>`.
    - Open a PR early and keep it small and incremental.
    - Only merge to `main` after PO approves in this chat or on the PR.
+   - Clarification: When the PO says “push”, it means “merge to main and push”.

 2. Session workflow in this chat
    - Treat the user as the Product Owner at all times.